ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 * received a valid MAGMA gene-level association score; and
 * are present as nodes in the PPI network.

 Thus, the analysis universe is the intersection of the MAGMA gene set and the network gene set.
+More specifically, build and analyze the cleaned PPI network first.
+Calculate node degree, Leiden community membership, and RWR on the fixed PPI network.
+Then join the network results to MAGMA and restrict the regression analysis to genes with valid MAGMA scores.

 Genes absent from the network will be excluded rather than assigned a degree of zero.